Codecademy-Curriculum/MinimalAPI/lessons/outlines/Lesson 1_lesson_outline.md

 }
 ```

-This makes it easy to work with structured input without extra parsing logic.
-You’ll test this using Swagger, just like in the last exercise, by sending JSON from the browser and seeing the structured response returned with a `201 Created` status.
+This allows structured input to be handled easily without custom parsing logic.
+Testing will be done using Swagger, where JSON can be submitted through the browser and the structured response is returned with a `201 Created` status.

 ### Instructions